 4. Dividing a charged body gives positive and negative charges but dividing a magnet gives two more magnets, both with a north and south pole.

+Magnetism acts differently from charge, so how they relate is unclear.
+For example, light is described as orthogonal electrical and magnetic waves that cause each other in a self-sustaining loop, which is illogical.
 Current physics can explain electricity and magnetism separately, but not how they combine.
-It is as if we understood horses and birds, then found a winged horse we couldn’t explain.
-There is no credible theory that explains why electro-magnetism has different effects, that occur in different directions, and weaken differently.
+It is as if we understood horses and birds then found a winged horse that shouldn’t be possible.
+No credible theory explains why electro-magnetism has two different effects, that occur in different directions, and weaken differently.

 Note 1.
 The logic is that a moving electron’s length is foreshortened by special relativity giving more negative electrons than positive protons in a given length of wire, so parallel wires with opposite currents attract, but this could be correlation not causation